 Your personal and business credit scores can impact your company's financial future.

-If your business is carrying a lot of debt, it might be impacting your ability to secure funding for your company.
-Not using business credit at all, however, is also a detriment.
-There may also be an interplay between your personal credit and your business.
+If your business is carrying too much debt, it will be more difficult to secure funding for your company.
+Alternatively, not using business credit at all can also be a detriment to your business credit history.
+There may also be interplay between your personal credit and your business.

 The paradox of personal and business credit scores

 Business and personal credit are separate, right?
 The answer is complicated.
 If your business is a sole proprietorship or just starting out, there is a good chance that lenders will check both your business and personal credit scores.